 Pay-Per-Click Advertising (PPC)

-If you’re new to PPC, then your priority should be researching to get a working understanding of your options.
+If you’re new to PPC, your priority should be researching your options.

 So by reading this, you’re on the right track.